 The end point is a strong connection between the brand and its target audience.

 That’s not really down to the market researcher to drive.
 It’s usually down to the marketing team who make the key marketing decisions.

 That’s usually a marketing (or brand) manager.
 Or, it’s a business owner wanting to know which marketing activities drive sales.

 Target audience for market researchers

-Only market researchers really care about how market research is done
+Only market researchers care about how to do market research